-- If poultry birds are not provided water for 2 days, they will cease producing eggs and the birds will start moulting, during which the reproductive physiology of the bird is allowed a complete rest from laying.
+- If poultry birds are not provided water for 2 days, they will cease producing eggs and the birds will start molting, during which the reproductive physiology of the bird is allowed a complete rest from laying.

 - A poultry bird can drink twice as much water as its weight as it eats feed.
 A simple trough and floor-based waterers or hanging waterers can be used.